twinturtle42/scrap/README.md

 end

 ```
-Try parsing a CSV file containing this and print it to your screen
+Try parsing the CSV of this repository and print it to your screen

 beers =
 [